JaneliaSciComp/NIDAQ.jl/README.md

 This package provides an interface to NI-DAQmx--- National Instruments' driver for their data acquisition boards.
-Their entire C header file was ported using [Clang.jl](https://github.com/ihnorton/Clang.jl), and a rudimentary higher-level API is provided for ease of use.
+Their entire C header file was ported using [Clang.jl](https://github.com/JuliaInterop/Clang.jl), and a rudimentary higher-level API is provided for ease of use.
+Clang v0.13.0 was used (old-generator) and functions with VarArg are not ported (see commented functions in functions_V21.3.0.jl).
+VarArg functions are supported only from Clang v0.14.0 on.

 Similar functionality for the Python language is provided by [PyDAQmx](https://pythonhosted.org/PyDAQmx).